tattunglam/portfolio/README.md

-This repository is for employer, clients.
+This repository is for employers, clients.